 The harrowing scenes layered with life lessons

-My biggest takeaway from watching Arthdal Chronicles reflected to the disheartening rule of how the weak suffer the most against those who mercilessly wield their power.
+My biggest takeaway from watching Arthdal Chronicles reflected the disheartening rule of how the weak suffer the most against those who mercilessly wield their power.

 Wahan tribe for me represented the time when humans were unadulteratedly pure to see the meaning of life in the simplest thing that can make them happy.